poems4u/poems4u/content/poems/posts/elegy.md

 And left the train a-steaming <br>
 And all fell off the tracks <br>

-Like a wolf, his house destroyed and paved: <br>
+Like a wolf, home destroyed and paved: <br>
 Centuries-old love <br>
-Was uprooted for a future <br>
+Uprooted for a future <br>
 Where no sun lit the way <br>

 Like Lazarus, rolled away to rest: <br>
-Gaping, gorged, the throng, <br>
+Gaping, gorged the throng <br>
 Who couldn’t parse <br>
 What the weeping missed <br>